 Without a doubt, the Romans’ most beloved fried snack is the supplì.
 These fried rice balls, that are prepared in Rome only, are on sale across the city in pizzerias and street food shops and are the perfect choice for a hearty, comforting bite on the go at any time of day.
 Make sure you don’t leave Rome without tasting (several) samples of the king of Roman street food, His Royal Majesty Supplì.
 Here is our guide to finding the best supplì in Rome.

 Traditionally, supplì are prepared with risotto rice cooked with a tomato ragù, rolled into an oval shape with a piece of mozzarella tucked in the center, then dipped in egg, bread-crumbed, and deep-fried until golden and piping hot.
 Not to be confused with arancini, which come from Sicily and have a different shape and preparation, the Roman supplì are a law unto themselves that the locals take very seriously.

 Good supplì should be made from quality ingredients, with the time taken to build up the flavor of the filling.
 They should be eaten freshly fried to ensure a crisp, non-greasy coating, and so the mozzarella inside begins to melt.
 The full name supplì al telefono comes from the string of melted cheese which appears when you bite into it which was said to look like a telephone wire.

 Nowadays, many Roman eateries are putting their own spin on the classic supplì recipe to offer a seemingly endless number of variations across the city.

-Chef Arcangelo Dandini’s street food outpost offers no fewer than seven varieties of supplì to choose from, ranging from the classic to delicious takes on Roman classics such as the Carbonara (with eggs, pecorino cheese, and bacon) or the Arrabbiata (a spicy mix of tomato and red chili).
+Chef Arcangelo Dandini’s street food outpost offers no fewer than seven varieties of supplì to choose from, ranging from the classic to delicious takes on Roman classics such as the Carbonara (with eggs, pecorino cheese, and guanciale) or the Arrabbiata (a spicy mix of tomato and red chili).
 After opening their first branch just a short hop from Campo de’ Fiori, Supplizio have now inaugurated two more branches in central Rome, one on Via dei Coronari near Piazza Navona and another on Via San Francesco a Ripa in Trastevere.